 Welcome to Illinois Tech and the International Center

-A warm welcome to all new international students in F-1 and J-1 status from the International Center!
-We are looking forward to having you on campus for the Fall 2021 Semester.
-The information below is for new students for the Fall 2021 semester.
+A warm welcome to all new and transfer-in international students in F-1 and J-1 status from the International Center!
+We are looking forward to having you on campus for the Fall 2022 Semester.
+The information below is for new students for the Fall 2022 semester.
 Please read carefully.

 Required Check-In with the International Center

 All incoming international students, including transfer-in international students are required to check-in physically with the International Center, within 24 hours of arriving in the United States.
 Check-in will take place in person, in the McCormick Tribune Campus Center (MTCC) 3201 South State Street, Chicago, Illinois 60616 starting from July 25th, 2022.
 The International Center will be open Monday - Friday from 9:00 a.m to 5:00 p.m.

 The International Check-in student hold will be removed from your account within 24 hours of checking-in.
 The international check-in hold does NOT prevent a student from registering for classes.
 Students only need to check in ONCE with the International Center.

 If you have any questions, please do not hesitate to email the International Center at email@example.com.